mattpap/masters-thesis/sphinx/src/algorithms.rst

 This is an obviously limited approach and there is a need, in various areas of symbolic mathematics, e.g. when solving of systems of polynomial equations [Strzebonski1997computing]_, to compute values of roots of a polynomial to a desired precision.
-This could be done by using numerical root finding algorithms, like Durand--Kerner's, which is has its implementation in mpmath library and is exposed to the top--level via :func:`nroots` function.
+This could be done by using numerical root finding algorithms, like Durand--Kerner's, which has its implementation in mpmath library and is exposed to the top--level via :func:`nroots` function.
 However, in pathological cases, numerical algorithms may fail to compute correct values of polynomials' roots.

-To tackle this problem, when the user needs guaranteed error bounds of the computed roots, symbolic root isolation algorithms can be used. |sympy| can isolate roots of a polynomial with rational coefficients over real and complex domains, taking advantage of most recent algorithmic solutions in the field.
-Symbolic root isolation is not that efficient as numerical root finding, but is always successful for arbitrary polynomials, giving, as the result, isolation intervals of the roots of a polynomial, in the real case, or isolation rectangles, in the complex case.
+To tackle this problem, when the user needs guaranteed error bounds of the computed roots, symbolic root isolation algorithms should be used. |sympy| can isolate roots of polynomials with rational coefficients over real and complex domains, taking advantage of most recent algorithmic developments in the field.
+Symbolic root isolation is not that efficient as numerical root finding, but it is always successful for arbitrary polynomials, giving, as the result, isolation intervals of the roots of a polynomial, in the real case, or isolation rectangles, in the complex case.

 Real roots
 ----------

-For real root isolation |sympy| implements the optimized version [Akritas2008study]_, [Akritas2008improving]_ of continued fractions algorithm [Collins1976descarte]_.
-This approach allows convergence rate to a solution equivalent to convergence rate of continued fraction expansion of an algebraic number, giving exact results (points instead of intervals) whenever possible.
+For real root isolation |sympy| implements an optimized version [Akritas2008study]_, [Akritas2008improving]_ of continued fractions algorithm [Collins1976descarte]_.
+This approach allows convergence rate to a solution equivalent to convergence rate of continued fraction expansion of a real number, giving exact results (points instead of intervals) whenever possible.
 For a detailed study of computational complexity of continued fractions algorithm refer to [Sharma2007complexity]_.